 You’ll lean heavily on your analytical background to understand the information presented to you.
 And at this stage in your career, you have at least 10 years of experience and a proven track record in the business.
-Base pay for this position averages in at $139,650 per year.
+Base pay for this position averages $132,132 per year.

 Sales Analyst Job Description

-A sales analyst may be asked to work across sales, marketing, and even supply chain departments.
-Forecasting will likely be a crucial part of the role, and you should demonstrate excellent communication skills.
+A sales analyst may work as a consultant across sales, marketing, and even supply chain departments.

 If you’re like me, you learn best by seeing things in the real world.
 So, here are a few actual job descriptions for sales analyst positions and above.

 Image source: HubSpot

 A sales analyst doesn't just crunch the numbers — they help steer the ship when it comes to important decision-making in sales and marketing.

 If you think this role is right for you, consider broadening your technical skills and boosting your resume with relevant certifications.
 And if you're starting from the ground up, seek out entry-level sales or accounting positions to kick start your new career path.